nybblr/robin/README.md

 Credit where due!
 -----------------
 Much thanks to [@zhubert](https://github.com/zhubert) for his [fancy_batman_app](https://github.com/zhubert/fancy_batman_app) with Pusher updates.
-I started from his code and rewrote it to work with Faye and a slightly cleaner architecture.
+I started from his code and rewrote it to work with Faye and a cleaner architecture.

 Usage
 =====